 - Connect the straps to the bottom of the bag with the easy click-in buckles

 The capacity of the 60L duffel bag is perfect for bringing all of our mountain biking clothes and accessories for a weekend or longer trips.
-It’s big enough to hold each family member’s belongings and small enough to be packed into the hotel by a 9 year-old.
-There are two zippered compartments on the top of the duffle and a single side pocket that is accessible from both the inside and outside.
+First, it’s big enough to hold each family member’s belongings and small enough to be packed into the hotel by a 9 year-old.
+Second, there are two zippered compartments on the top of the duffle and a single side pocket that is accessible from both the inside and outside.
 These duffels hold everything we needed with room to spare.

 But wait, there’s more!
 As if the above benefits weren’t enough, the entire bag (including straps) folds down into its own inside pocket.
 Great for storage!